hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 - Observability 3.0 will, more than anything else, be measured by the value that _non-engineering functions_ in the business are able to get from it

 That last one is the big one, it's the whole point of the damn thing, and it's the entire reason for the 3.0 instead of calling this a 2.5 or something like that.
-The critical difference in observability 2.0 and 1.0 vs 3.0, for me, is that the success of rolling out observability 1.0 or 2.0 relies entirely on how valuable it is for the engineering organizations in the business.
+The critical difference in observability 2.0 and 1.0 vs 3.0, for me, is that the success of rolling out observability 1.0 or 2.0 relies entirely on how valuable it is for the engineering organisations in the business.
 For observability 3.0, that'll still be important, but the success of it will be mostly defined by how non-engineering functions are able to use it.

 Remember my definition of observability?
 Here it is, for posterity: